worldfamous718/worldfamous718/README.md

 ## About Me

-I'm an ambitious cybersecurity student pursuing a dual major in Computer Programming Development.
+I'm an ambitious Cybersecurity analyst pursuing a dual major in Computer Programming Development, and Cybersecurity Vulnerability Analysis.
 My passion lies at the intersection of technology and security, driving me to continuously expand my skills and knowledge. 💡🔍

 ### Interests